December 18, 2019 | Authored by: Kevin Cancilla

 Forward progression can be halted or hindered by a homegrown solution that can't keep pace with growth at scale.
 Businesses that need that extra gear will then have to research their options for plugging more money into the solution or writing off the platform and turning to a SaaS solution.

 As companies rapidly adopt the subscription business model, it's worth noting that subscriber management is both an art and a science.
-The experience of subscription industry veterans who've been there before and possess strategic insights is invaluable.
+The experience of subscription industry veterans who've been there before and possess strategic insights are invaluable.
 This is particularly relevant in subscription billing, which is a total departure from the traditional one-time purchase.
 Planning for and managing recurring revenue calls into action different skills and knowledge.
 For instance, how many retries should be devoted to a payment that has failed because of wrong card information?
 And attempted at what intervals?

 Navigating the payments ecosystem is not an easy affair when building a solution from the ground up.
-For example, negotiating for contracts with payment processors can be an onerous exercise.
+For example, negotiating contracts with payment processors can be an onerous exercise.
 The SaaS option, however, gives users access to rich insights drawn from millions of transactions in a fraction of the time they would be able to accrue such experience through their own means.
 Aside from the platform being a functional tool, it can also be a valuable resource for growing companies that would otherwise have to acquire that knowledge externally.

 At scale, the right solution can help effortlessly deploy best practices and help generate deeper insight to optimize operations.
-Data collection and analysis is crucial here.
+Data collection and analysis are crucial here.
 Businesses need a platform that can deliver deep reporting on variables like payment failures and payment method choice.

 When it comes to the storage and use of customers' private payment information, there are complex regulations and industry standards that must be met.
 The aforementioned experience that a SaaS solution brings is of clear advantage in compliance.

-Without ample internal resources of staff and legal expertise at your disposal, the task of compliance at-scale can be challenging at best, and harmful at worst.
-Oversight lapses can lead to penalties, fines and lost trust.
+Without ample internal resources of staff and legal expertise at your disposal, the task of compliance at scale can be challenging at best, and harmful at worst.
+Oversight lapses can lead to penalties, fines, and lost trust.
 But mitigating those risks and their costs can be achieved simply through purchasing a SaaS solution.